otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/09-more-graphics-class-and-controller-class.md

 }
 ```

-How can we extract business logic code from `Form1.cs` into `Controller.cs`?
+How can we extract ūn-related UI code from `Form1.cs` into `Controller.cs`?

 ```cs
 public class Controller